Get started

 1. Define helper functions

-We will start by defining a helper function, plot_bv_results, which plots the results of our experiments.
+We will start by defining helper functions for processing and plotting the results of our experiments.

 import matplotlib.pyplot as plt